mauriziocozzetto/mauriziocozzetto/README.md

 <!--
 **giuppiF/giuppiF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-I am Maurizio Cozzetto, a teacher with a strong interest in Python and Machine Learning and Deep Learning.
+I am Maurizio Cozzetto, a teacher with a strong interest in Python, Machine Learning, Deep Learning and Javascript technologies.

 ## 🧰 My preferred languages